anothersoft/hns-bridge/README.md

 ## How to use?

 If you want to access [handshake](https://handshake.org) domain, but don't want to install additional software - you're welcome!
-Just type ``<handshake-domain>.shaked.xyz`` in your browser page, and done!
+Just type ``<handshake-domain>.hns.is`` in your browser page, and done!
 You're browsing handshake website!

 ## How to support developer?